AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ## Introduction

-We'll build a fully functional Grids System add-on from scratch.
+Hello, and welcome to this Document API tutorial, where we'll build together a fully functional Grids System add-on from scratch.
 Grid systems are widely used in the design world to bring structure and consistency to all visual content, from flyers to web pages or social media posts.

 ![](img/tut/grid-addon.png)